Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Methods and Theory

-\endgroup In general, each interval can be assigned any measure of central tendency, including those that are functions of the local shape of the interval.
+\item Assign each interval its expected value (1st moment). { } \item The finite expected set $\mathcal{B}$ is constructed as $\mathcal{B} = \{\bar{P}_1, \bar{P}_2, \ldots, \bar{P}_N\}$ . \end{enumerate} In general, each interval can be assigned any measure of central tendency, including those that are functions of the local shape of the interval.
 For example, one could use a function of the higher moments of the interval.
-Fig.\,\ref{fig:flattening} shows a realization of $\mathcal{B}$ as a series circuit on batteries.
-In general, $\mathcal{B}$ can be realized into any topology, including circuit topologies.
+Fig.\,\ref{fig:flattening} shows a realization of $\mathcal{B}$ as a series circuit of batteries.
+In general, $\mathcal{B}$ can be realized by any topology, including circuit topologies.